 There are Employability classes as part of "Learning for Life and Work" (KS3) in Year 10.
-In Years 11-14 there are interviews dealing with careers advice, as well as access to individual careers teachers.
+In Years 11 - 14 there are interviews dealing with careers advice, as well as access to individual careers teachers and the Career Service.
 Every pupil in Lower Sixth is invited to participate in "Work Experience".
 Pupils are required to organise placement themselves and assistance is given by the school with regard to insurance and advice.
 Year 14 pupils have designated "UCAS Advisers" to help with the process pf applications for Higher Education.

 Specific, bespoke assistance is given to Oxbridge applicants.
-Pupils applying for courses which require interviews will have the opportunity of focused interview preparation.
+Pupils applying for courses which require interviews will have the opportunity of focused interview preparation and should contact the headmaster or Head of Careers.

-A Careers Library exists at the school for individual consultation of employment and further education literature and prospectuses.
+Information for individual consultation of employment and further education literature and prospectuses can be found in the school library.

-(e) Religious Education
+(e)Religious Education